slimjack/ExtJS-Interfaces/README.md

     events: ['myEvent'],
     properties: [
         'myProperty',
-        { name: 'onlyGetterProperty', onlyGet: true }
+        { name: 'readOnlyProperty', readOnly: true }
     ]
 });
 ```
-If interface definition has event named 'myEvent', then this event will be presented in interface with two methods: 'onMyEvent' and 'unMyEvent'.
-These methods have almost the same signature as methods 'on' and 'un' of Ext.util.Observable with the difference that they don't accept event name.
+If interface definition has event named *myEvent*, then this event will be presented in interface with two methods: *onMyEvent* and *unMyEvent*.
+These methods have almost the same signature as methods *on* and *un* of Ext.util.Observable with the difference that they don't accept event name.

-If interface definition has property named 'myProperty', then this property will be presented in interface with methods 'myProperty'.
-If interface property is called with no parameters, it works like getter.
-If it is called with one parameter, it works like setter. **onlyGet** properties can be called only as getter.
+If interface definition has property named *myProperty*, then this property will be presented in interface with method *myProperty*.
+If interface property is called with no parameters, it works like a getter.
+If it is called with one parameter, it works like a setter. **readOnly** properties can be called only as getter.

 ###Interface implementation